 in New Hampshire.

-A printer friendly version of this Handbook can be found here.
+A printer friendly version of the 2018 Updated Version of the Handbook can be found here.
 You will need Adobe Acrobat to read it.
 Adobe is free, easy to install and can be found here.

 This booklet was originally published in 1985 under the name Graveyard Restoration Handbook.
 We would like to thank the original members of the Handbook Committee for their dedication and hard work.
 This committee included Louise H. Tallman of Rye, Philip Wilcox of Durham, Bonnie Dunton of Farmington and Nancy Van Doorn also of Farmington.
 Valuable assistance was also received from James Garvin then of the New Hampshire Historical Society, David Watters of the University of New Hampshire English Department and Tom Morgan of the Rockingham Planning Commission.
 The Cole Brothers of the Exeter Monument Works were also supportive of the careful restoration work that can be done by amateurs.

 The Handbook Revision Committee of the New Hampshire Old Gravestone Association now includes Doris Ashton of Ossipee, Clark Bagnall of Nashua, Joan Casarotto of Tamworth, Jean Mertinooke of Kensington Trina Purcell of Manchester (Editor), and Louise Tallman of Rye.
 We also wish to express our thanks to David Watters, whose encouragement, expertise and advice were invaluable to this project.